vanrijs/laravel-exact-online/README.md

 your platform need access to Exact Online for a single user!
 This set of code may be used to communicate with a single Exact Online user's administration.

-#### First draft - do not use!
-So far, this package is just a draft.
-So use at own risk.
-We're currently working on a project to see if it provides all functions we need.
-If you intend to use this package, please see below for instructions and what functions you may use.

 ## Installation
 First add the dev-master version of this package to your composer.json